Revival of quantum correlations without system-environment back-action: Introduction

-In the case of initially entangled noninteracting qubits in independent non-Markovian quantum reservoirs, the peculiar occurrence of entanglement revivals has been explained in terms of transfer of correlations back and forth from the two-qubit system to the various parts of the total system.
-This is due to the back-action of the system on the environment which creates correlations between qubits and environments and between the environments themselves.
-In this paper we will refer to this kind of correlations as back-action-induced correlations (BACs).
-In particular, correlations may build up between the two independent quantum reservoirs \cite{lopez2008PRL,bai2009PRA,Lopez2010PRA}.
-However, it has recently been shown that revivals of two-qubit entanglement may occur under the effect of random classical telegraph noise \cite{zhou2010QIP}, produced by an environment on which the back-action of the system is absent.
-We shall refer to this kind of condition as system-unaffected environment (SUE), where no BACs can be transferred from system to environment.
-This rises firstly the question of how one could explain the revival of entanglement when no correlated excitations are exchanged between the two-qubit system and the rest of the total system; secondly, if also the correlations identified by quantum discord, or classical correlations, may show similar behavior under the same conditions.
-In this work we shall consider a system consisting of a pair of independent qubits driven by a SUE, where revivals of correlations do occur.
-We shall interpret the revivals by looking only at intrinsic features of the reduced dynamics of the two qubits.
+In the case of initially entangled noninteracting qubits in independent non-Markovian quantum reservoirs, entanglement revivals have been explained in terms of transfer of correlations back and forth from the two-qubit system to the various parts of the total system.
+This is due to the back-action via the environment on the system, which creates correlations between qubits and environments and between the environments themselves.
+In this paper we will refer to this kind of correlations as correlations induced by back-action.
+In particular, correlations may build up between the two independent quantum reservoirs \cite{lopez2008PRL,bai2009PRA,Lopez2010PRA} and this phenomenon has been named sudden birth of entanglement in reservoirs.